“Missing Love” is an R&B song by Tissa Rahim from her second EP. She released it as a single, from Vancouver, on September 25, 2020.

 A four-note jazz influenced motif carries the melody of “Missing Love”, so, obviously I dig that a lot.

-Choose your streaming platform here and listen to “Missing Love” by Tissa Rahim.
+Choose your music platform here and listen to “Missing Love” by Tissa Rahim.